ARTIST-Association/ARTIST/docs/tutorial_distributed_raytracing.rst

         device=device,
     )

-Since there may also be multiple heliostat groups, we need to make sure the results from all groups are considered in this bitmap:
+Since there may also be multiple heliostats in one group, we need to make sure the results from all heliostats are considered in this bitmap:

 .. code-block::

     combined_bitmaps_per_target = combined_bitmaps_per_target + bitmaps_per_target

+All heliostats in this example are aimed at the same target area, called the ``multi_focus_tower``, this is the first target area in this scenario.
+This means all bitmaps in the ``combined_bitmaps_per_target`` tensor are empty, except the ones in index 0 (only those will be plotted from now on).

+.. list-table:: Bitmaps per target area (on the ``multi_focus_tower``)
+   :widths: 33 33 33
+   :header-rows: 0

+   * - .. figure:: ./images/combined_bitmap_on_multi_focus_tower_from_group_0_on_rank_0.png
+          :scale: 30%

+          Rank 0
+     - .. figure:: ./images/combined_bitmap_on_multi_focus_tower_from_group_1_on_rank_1.png
+          :scale: 30%

+          Rank 1
+     - .. figure:: ./images/combined_bitmap_on_multi_focus_tower_from_group_0_on_rank_2.png
+          :scale: 30%

+          Rank 2

+Notice how only the bitmap on ``rank 1`` is actually a combined bitmap of two individual fluxes.
+This is because both of those fluxes, from heliostats ``AA31`` and ``AA39`` were actually computed on the same rank and since the ranks have not been synchronized yet, each rank only has the information it computed on its own.
-Now we only have one more step.
-Up until now everything has been running in parallel and therefore to obtain the final bitmap per target we need to perform an ``all_reduce``.
-How this ``all_reduce`` is performed depends on whether the computation of the groups was sequential ("nested") or completely distributed:
+Neither the ray tracing results within each group, nor the combined results from each group have been synchronized.
+Therefore, to obtain the final bitmap per target we need to perform an ``all_reduce``.
+One final ``all_reduce`` is sufficient, but for the purpose of this tutorial it is interesting to look at intermediate results and the nested ``all_reduce``.

 .. code-block::